jordi-pujol/wwanHotspot/README.md

 Configuration contains a list of Hotspots to connect, will re-enable the WWAN client when one becomes available.
 Also will look periodically for a Hotspot if ScanAuto is not null or else when a scan request is received.

-Note: ScanAuto is not recommended because overloads the wifi interface, is better request an scan to the daemon via ssh or telnet.
+Note: ScanAuto is not recommended because overloads the wifi interface, requesting an scan to the daemon via ssh or telnet is better.

 # Installation
 Configure wifi interfaces according to the OpenWrt wiki.